How one grief facilitator is speaking out and helping siblings build resiliency

 Sibling loss is seldom discussed and for those who experience it, it can feel like the unspoken grief.
 Grandparent and parent loss seem more common; losing a child is “the grief that no one wants to go through,” said Moore, because parents aren’t supposed to bury their children; but in bereavement culture, siblings are forgotten.

 Siblings are often left to process their loss alone.
 Supporting friends and family spend time focusing on the surviving parents, spouse, or children and seem to forget that the sibling also lost someone important.
-They tend to have less input into funeral arrangements and affairs and may become a main point of contact for people outside the family.
+They tend to have less input into funeral arrangements and affairs and may become the main point of contact for people outside the family.

 “I had no support, not even from the people who loved me most,” said Moore.
 “They looked at [our] parents, [her] son and then her soulmate … her husband.
 No one —not a soul — asked about me.
-All they said to me was, ‘be strong for your parents,’ ‘pray about it,’ ‘give it to God.’
+All they said to me was, ‘be strong for your parents,’ ‘pray about it,’ and ‘give it to God.’
 And I thought, yeah, that sounds crazy.
 Give it to God?
 That’s not happening.”

 SIBLING LOSS CHANGES FAMILY DYNAMICS